Abitibi—Baie-James—Nunavik—Eeyou: History

-Abitibi riding was created in 1966 from parts of Chapleau and Saguenay electoral districts.
+The Abitibi riding was created in 1966 from parts of the Chapleau and Saguenay ridings.
+It was first contested in 1968.
 In 1976, parts of Villeneuve were incorporated.
-The electoral district's name was changed in 1998 to "Abitibi—Baie-James—Nunavik".
+The electoral district's name was changed in 1998 to Abitibi—Baie-James—Nunavik.

-In the 2003 re-distribution, Abitibi—Baie-James—Nunavik was abolished.
-A new riding, "Nunavik—Eeyou", was created with substatilly the same territory as Abitibi—Baie-James—Nunavik.
-Parts of Manicouagan and Roberval ridings were added, while a part was lost to Abitibi—Témiscamingue.
-Its name was changed to "Abitibi—Baie-James—Nunavik—Eeyou" after the 2004 election.
+In the 2003 redistribution, Abitibi—Baie-James—Nunavik was abolished.
+A new riding, Nunavik—Eeyou, was created with substatilly the same territory as Abitibi—Baie-James—Nunavik.
+Parts of the Manicouagan and Roberval ridings were added, while a part was lost to Abitibi—Témiscamingue.
+Its name was changed to Abitibi—Baie-James—Nunavik—Eeyou after the 2004 election.

-The 2012 electoral redistribution saw this riding gain a small territory from Abitibi—Témiscamingue.
+The 2012 electoral redistribution saw the riding gain a small territory from Abitibi—Témiscamingue.

 Riding associations

 Riding associations are the local branches of political parties:

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: